iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 - Systematically compare (and report) performance of different versions of a model
 - Test data correctness when new datasets are introduced
-- Handle a model training that is computationally intensive
+- Train a model which computationally intensive or requires special environment (e.g. GPU)

 Combining a version control tool (like Git) together with DVC and [CML](http://www.cml.dev) opens a wide spectrum of possibilities that can help